kyleetqi/beercompassV0/readme.md

     <li> Rounded rectangles denote hardware wrappers.
 Requires heavy modification when changing frameworks. </li>
     <li>    Pill shapes represent libraries that will have to be replaced entirely if shifting frameworks,
             (i.e., Arduino libraries.)
 For example, moving to STM32 will replace these with the HAL functions.</li>
+    <li>    Arduino.h is omitted from the flowchart since it is called in virtually every applcation.
+            It's equivalent to a platform's standard library. </li>
 </ul>